 There are some clear factors in your choice, price definitely being one of them.
 Make sure your choice fits your budget and business model.
 But don’t forget to take into account the following questions:

-- Is it possible to integrate the chosen API with your software?
+- Is it possible to integrate the chosen payment processor API with your software?

 - What functionality and customization options are available?